Bengali input methods: Avro

-Avro Keyboard (অভ্র কী-বোর্ড), developed by Mehdi Hasan Khan, was first released on 26 March 2003 for free.
+Avro Keyboard (অভ্র কী-বোর্ড), developed by Mehdi Hasan Khan and available online, was first released on 26 March 2003 for free.
 It facilitates both fixed and phonetic layouts.
-Avro phonetic allows a user to write Bengali by typing the phonetic formation of the words in English language keyboards.
+Avro phonetic allows a user to write Bengali by typing the phonetic formation of the words in English-language keyboards.
 Avro is available as a native IME on Microsoft Windows, macOS and Linux distributions.
 It was built-in Bengali IM in Firefox OS.